-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Feedback will be in a standard format on the Canvas Community HUB.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Feedback will be in a standard format on the Canvas Community HUB.
 Information provided includes average mark, maximum and minimum marks for the examination as a whole and for individual questions.

 Failure Redemption: If a student is awarded a re-sit, Failure Redemption of this module will be by Examination only (100%).
 Year 2 re-sits (Supplementary exams) are capped at 40%